The Rhanich email the Rhanich

 to see the location of the Rhanich.

 Farm life involves the hill and the sea.
 From its perch at 120 meter above sea-level, the Rhanich overlooks the Firth of Dornoch.
 In winter that sometimes means that the snow stays on the ground longer than it does in the valley by the sea.
-But in summer the sea mists (the “harr”) often keep Tain and Edderton under a damp cover while the Rhanich gets the sun above.
+But in summer the sea mists (the “haar”) often keep Tain and Edderton under a damp cover while the Rhanich gets the sun above.
 On clear days, Pam and Donald can see as far North as Ben Hope on the North coast of the country some 100 miles away.
 In winter it is common to see the Northern Lights (Aurora Borealis) during the long nights while in mid-summer the sky never really gets dark at all.
+At latitude 57.801, the Rhanich is level with the tip of Denmark and Goeteborg in Sweden and just below the latitude of Juneau, the capital of Alaska.

 Ecology